Updated June 6, 2023

 SELECT SUM(Unit * CostEach)TotalCost FROM Suppliers WHERE Supplier_ID = 11;

-Example #3. with GROUP BY clause and ORDER BY clause
+Example #3 – With GROUP BY and ORDER BY clause

 SELECT Supplier_ID, SUM(Unit * CostEach) TotalCost FROM Suppliers GROUP BY Supplier_ID ORDER BY TotalCost DESC;

-Here the result set is grouped by Supplier id and ordered by total cost calculated in descending order.
+In this case, the result set groups by Supplier id and orders by the calculated total cost in descending order.

-The HAVING clause is used with the SUM() function to filter the sum group where the total cost amount is greater than certain provided integer value as follows:
+The HAVING clause uses the SUM() function to filter the sum group and ensures that the total cost amount is greater than a specific provided integer value, as follows:

-If the result set is empty then the SUM() returns NULL value but you can also show zero instead using the COALESCE() with two arguments:
+If the result set is empty, then the SUM() returns a NULL value, but you can also show zero instead using the COALESCE() with two arguments:

 SELECT COALESCE (SUM(Unit * CostEach), 0) Output FROM Suppliers WHERE Supplier_ID = 15;